 Tom’s eyebrows arched as he exchanged a brief glance with Frank.
 ‘So, you’re saying you have a recording from the 101 from last Sunday night?’
 Tom said as a question.

 ‘Are we able to review the footage?’

 Sally escorted the Detectives to a small dark room; too small to accommodate three adults.
 A table with a computer screen and keyboard and two chairs was the only furniture in the room.
-Sally called up the footage the Detectives were seeking.
+Sally called up the footage the Detectives sought.

 ‘When you’re finished…leave everything here as it is and I’ll shut everything down and close it all up…Just come back and see me at my office.’
 She jabbed her thumb over her shoulder.